ExReg: Wide-range Photo Exposure Correction via a Multi-dimensional Regressor with Attention: Acknowledgments

-This paper was supported by the National Science and Technology Council, Taiwan, under NSTC-110-2221-E-A49 -066 -MY3, NSTC-109-2221-E-009 -112 -MY3, NSTC-111-2218-E-A49 -029 -, NSTC-110-2221-E-A49 -065 -MY3, NSTC-110-2634-F-A49 -006 -.
-This work was supported by the Higher Education Sprout Project of the National Yang Ming Chiao Tung University and Ministry of Education (MOE), Taiwan. }
+This work was financially supported in part (project number: 112UA10019) by the Co-creation Platform of the Industry Academia Innovation School, NYCU, under the framework of the National Key Fields Industry-University Cooperation and Skilled Personnel Training Act, from the Ministry of Education (MOE) and industry partners in Taiwan.
+It also supported in part by the National Science and Technology Council, Taiwan, under Grant NSTC-114-2218-E-A49-024-, Grant NSTC-112-2221-E-A49-089-MY3, Grant NSTC-114-2425-H-A49-001, Grant NSTC-113-2634-F-A49-007, Grant NSTC-112-2221-E-A49-092-MY3, and in part by the Higher Education Sprout Project of the National Yang Ming Chiao Tung University and the Ministry of Education (MOE), Taiwan.
+It is also partly supported by MediaTek Inc., Hon Hai Research Institute, and Industrial Technology Research Institute.
+The authors would like to express their sincere gratitude to Prof. Ching-Chun Huang for his valuable guidance and continuous support throughout this research.

-\begin{IEEEbiography} [{ }] {Tzu-Hao Chiang} received the B.S. degree in Applied Mathematics from National Chung Hsing University, Taichung, Taiwan in 2020 and received the M.S. degree in Institute of Computer Science and Engineering from National Yang Ming Chiao Tung University, Hsinchu, Taiwan in 2022.
-His research interests are image processing, computer vision and deep learning. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Hao-Chien Hsueh} received the B.S. degree in Computer Science from National Yang Ming Chiao Tung University, Hsinchu, Taiwan in 2022 and studying for the M.S. degree in Institute of Computer Science and Engineering from National Yang Ming Chiao Tung University, Hsinchu, Taiwan.
-His research interests are image processing, computer vision and deep learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Ching-Chun Hsiao} received the B.S. and M.S. degrees in Electronics Engineering from National Chiao Tung University, Hsinchu, Taiwan in 2006 and 2008, respectively.
-She is currently a researcher in the Department of Computer Science at National Yang Ming Chiao Tung University.
-Her research interests are computer vision, machine learning and artificial intelligence. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Ching-Chun Huang} (M’ 09) received the B.S., M.S., and Ph.D. degrees in electrical engineering from National Chiao Tung University, Hsinchu, Taiwan, in 2000, 2002, and 2010, respectively.
-He is currently a senior IEEE member and an Associate Professor with the Department of Computer Science, National Yang Ming Chiao Tung University, Taiwan.
-At the same time, he is leading a research lab, Applied Computing and Multimedia Lab.
-His research interests are in signal/image/video processing, computer vision, machine learning, and sensor networks. \end{IEEEbiography}